 Wireshark is a network packet analyzer.
-A network packet analyzer will try to capture network packets and tries to display that packet data as detailed as possible.
+A network packet analyzer presents captured packet data in as much detail as possible.

-You could think of a network packet analyzer as a measuring device used to examine what’s going on inside a network cable, just like a voltmeter is used by an electrician to examine what’s going on inside an electric cable (but at a higher level, of course).
+You could think of a network packet analyzer as a measuring device for examining what’s happening inside a network cable, just like an electrician uses a voltmeter for examining what’s happening inside an electric cable (but at a higher level, of course).

-Beside these examples, Wireshark can be helpful in many other situations too.
+Wireshark can also be helpful in many other situations.

 The following are some of the many features Wireshark provides:

-Wireshark can open packets captured from a large number of other capture programs.
+Wireshark can open packet captures from a large number of capture programs.
 For a list of input formats see Section 5.2.2, “Input File Formats”.

-There are protocol decoders (or dissectors, as they are known in Wireshark) for a great many protocols: see Appendix B, Protocols and Protocol Fields.
+There are protocol dissectors (or decoders, as they are known in other products) for a great many protocols: see Appendix C, Protocols and Protocol Fields.

 Wireshark is an open source software project, and is released under the GNU General Public License (GPL).
 You can freely use Wireshark on any number of computers you like, without worrying about license keys or fees or such.
 In addition, all source code is freely available under the GPL.
 Because of that, it is very easy for people to add new protocols to Wireshark, either as plugins, or built into the source, and they often do!